w3c/distributed-tracing-wg/EXPLAINER.md

 ### Trace Response header

 We also propose a response header which can be used to report a trace ID back to the caller to
-- report back a new trace ID in case the callee, ignored the existing headers but started a new trace
+- report back a new trace ID in case the callee ignored the existing headers but started a new trace
 - let proxies delegate sampling decisions to the caller
 - allow tail-based sampling, where a sampling decision is deferred until a request is completed and all information pertinent to the sampling decision is known
 - to correlate the initial page load of a browser and all subsequent requests to a server side trace